orthanc-mirrors/orthanc-book/Sphinx/source/users/anonymization.rst

 It is possible to control how anonymization is achieved by specifying a JSON body::

-    $ curl http://localhost:8042/instances/6e67da51-d119d6ae-c5667437-87b9a8a5-0f07c49f/anonymize -X POST -d '{"Replace":{"PatientName":"hello","0010-0020":"world"},"Keep":["StudyDescription", "SeriesDescription"],"KeepPrivateTags": null, "DicomVersion" : "2017c"}' > Anonymized.dcm
+    $ curl http://localhost:8042/instances/6e67da51-d119d6ae-c5667437-87b9a8a5-0f07c49f/anonymize -X POST -d '{"Replace":{"PatientName":"Hello","0010-1001":"World"},"Keep":["StudyDescription", "SeriesDescription"],"KeepPrivateTags": true, "DicomVersion" : "2017c"}' > Anonymized.dcm

 Explanations:

 * New UUIDs are automatically generated for the study, the series and the instance.
-* The DICOM tags can be specified either by their name (``PatientName``) or by their hexadecimal identifier (``0010-0020`` corresponds to ``PatientID``).
+* The DICOM tags can be specified either by their name (``PatientName``) or by their hexadecimal identifier (in the example above, ``0010-1001`` corresponds to ``Other Patient Names``).
 * ``Replace`` is an associative array that associates a DICOM tag with its new string value.
 The value is dynamically cast to the proper DICOM data type (an HTTP error will occur if the cast fails).
 Replacements are applied after all the tags to anonymize have been removed.
 * ``Keep`` specifies a list of tags that should be preserved from full anonymization.
-* If ``KeepPrivateTags`` is absent from the JSON request, private tags (i.e. manufacturer-specific tags) are also removed.
-This is the default behavior, as such tags can contain patient-specific information.
+* If ``KeepPrivateTags`` is set to ``true`` in the JSON request, private tags (i.e. manufacturer-specific tags) are not removed by the anonymization process.
+The default behavior consists in removing the private tags, as such tags can contain patient-specific information.
 * ``DicomVersion`` specifies which version of the DICOM standard shall be used for anonymization.
 Allowed values are ``2008`` and ``2017c`` (default value